Economy of Bengaluru

 United Breweries Group headquarters at UB City, Bangalore.
 Which is a Central Business District and a major landmark of the city.
 Also the first luxury shopping mall in India.

-Bengaluru, the capital city of the South Indian state of Karnataka, India.
-The economy of Bengaluru contributes over 43.65% to the economy of the State of Karnataka, accounting for 98% of the Software Exports of the State.
+The economy of Bengaluru, the state capital of Karnataka, is a highly developed and highly diversified economy that encompasses the largest metropolitan economy of South India.
+Bengaluru contributes over 43.65% to the economy of the State of Karnataka, and with projected GDP growth at 8.5%, Bangalore is the world's fastest growing city.

-The estimated Metro GDP (PPP) of the city is around US$300 billion, with a Metro GDP (PPP) Per Capita of roughly US$25,461 in 2021.
-It has been ranked as the third most productive metro area in India.
-According to the estimates, Metro GDP (PPP) of the city has grown to US$359.9 billion in 2023.
+The estimated Metro GDP (PPP) of the city is around US$300 billion, with a Metro GDP (PPP) Per Capita of roughly US$25,461 in 2020.
+It has been ranked as one of the most productive metro areas in India.
+According to the estimates, Metro GDP (PPP) of the city has grown to US$590.4 billion as of 2024-2025.
+Bengaluru accounts for 98% of the Software Exports of Karnataka.